 Man Perms- Not Just for Mullets

 Men have been perming for decades, depending on trends.
 My dad had a Miami Vice look in the 80’s.
-Not his best style moment but every dad I knew had fluffy hair and a creepy mustache.
-He passed on the mustache since he’s blonde 😅 but the business in the front- party in the back haircut “The Mullet” was peaking.
-The original Mullet had many variations and my pops sported what my mom called “The Lord Fauntleroy”.
-Men completed the look with pleated pants and Members Only jackets.
+Not his best style moment but every dad I knew growing up had fluffy hair and a creepy mustache like Tom Selleck who was an 80’s style ICON.
+Thankfully my pops passed on the mustache but business in the front, party in the back was a real haircut.
+Mullet’s were everywhere and had many variations.
+My mom called my dad’s version “Little Lord Fauntleroy” because he kind of looked like the Dutchboy paint logo.
+Men completed this majestic mullet with pleated pants and Members Only jackets.

 ✂️ Stylist Versus Barber 💈

 The process of a perm is done in steps.
 Make things easier for your stylist by coming in with clean hair.
 Don’t overly scrub, you don’t want to irritate the scalp.
 Try to use good products always!
 If you have a waxy buildup on your hair from cheap products, the chemicals won’t penetrate well.
 In this instance we would need to do a deep cleansing treatment prior at an additional cost.
 This is another reason we recommend using quality salon (stylist recommended) products.
 It’s not that we are product snobs, we know it will save time and money in the salon for your services.
 Plus, it’s just better for your hair.